dominodatalab/domino-training-wine-quality/README.md

 ### Lab 1.1 - Forking Existing Projects
 ***Documentation: [Fork Projects](https://docs.dominodatalab.com/en/latest/user_guide/ef261b/fork-projects/)***

-Once you have access to the Domino training environment, guide your mouse to the top Search menu.
+Once you have access to the Domino training environment, guide your mouse to the top **Search** menu.
 In the cell provided, begin typing *WineQualityProject*.

 You'll see any relevant projects, data sources, environments, etc., appear in the drop-down menu.

+[make sure to remove or blur any employee names that show up in the screenshots]: #

 ![1-NewUISearch](readme_images/NewUISearch.png)